 What is the difference between Medicare and Medigap?

 Medicare is your standard health insurance.
-Medicare Supplement picks up some of all of the costs left over by Medicare.
+Medicare Supplement picks up some of the costs left over by Medicare.

 What are some of the advantages of Medigap?

-Since you are supplementing your Medicare, you retain the right to choose any doctor nationwide that accepts Medicare.
-They travel with you and the coverage will always be the same.
+Since you supplement your Medicare, you retain the right to choose any doctor nationwide that accepts Medicare.
+They travel with you, and the coverage will always be the same.

 Medicare Supplements don’t cover dental, vision, hearing, and long-term care.

 Medigap insurance helps pay for medical costs when using hospitals and medical services.

 There are many benefits of enrolling in a Medicare Supplement plan.
 They give peace of mind and options for your health care.
 That’s easy to budget.